-Take care not to use a twisting motion when pushing the microphone into the calibrator, as this is likely to cause damage to the preamplifier (as described earlier in this chapter).
+Take care not to use a twisting motion when pushing the microphone into the calibrator, as this is likely to cause damage to the preamplifier.

 Press the 'on' button on the end of the calibrator.
-Press the calibrate button on the Optimus.
+Press the calibrate button on your sound level meter.

 The instrument will measure the sound level from the acoustic calibrator to determine if it is within the required tolerance and levels.
-The calibration level must be stable to within $\pm 0.075$ dB for 5 consecutive seconds, for the calibration to be successful.
+The calibration level must be stable to within ± 0.075 dB for 5 consecutive seconds, for calibration to be successful.

-When the calibration is complete, the Optimus will display the level along with the correction or adjustment made.
+When calibration is complete, your instrument will display the level along with the correction or adjustment made.

-The Optimus is preset with the correction values needed for Cirrus Research microphone capsules, so no manual adjustment is required.
+Your sound level meter is pre-set with the correction values needed for Cirrus Research microphone capsules, so no manual adjustment is required.
 The calibration level you should expect is 93.7 dB.

-Refer to page 44 for detailed operating information for the CR:514 and CR:515 acoustic calibrators.
+Refer to page 46 for detailed operating information for the CR:514 and CR:515 acoustic calibrators.

-3 Making a measurement
+3. Making a measurement

-Press the 'start' key to begin recording (on data logging intruments with the VoiceTag function switched on, the VoiceTag screen will show - press 'skip' to move on without recording a note).
+Press the 'start' key to begin recording (on data logging instruments with the VoiceTag function switched on, the VoiceTag screen will show - press 'skip' to move on without recording a note).

-Your Optimus is now measuring and recording noise data for all available functions, regardless of your selected view, and the red animated running icon will show in the top left of the information bar.
+Your sound level meter is now measuring and recording noise data for all available functions, regardless of your selected view, and the red animated running icon will show in the top left of the information bar.

 The measurement can be paused by pressing the 'pause/stop' soft key.

-Press once to pause/back erase and twice to stop, or alternatively press and hold for three seconds to stop.
+Press once to pause/back-erase and twice to stop, or alternatively press and hold for three seconds to stop.

-The pause/back erase function is only available if this has been enabled in the instrument menu (more information on page 22).
+The pause/back-erase function is only available if this has been enabled in the instrument menu (more information on page 18).